 We are unveiling the first draft of our new project this weekend at the Getty Villa.
 This new music and performance piece is adapted from the Homeric Hymns.
-Read on for a primer on the source material, and a discussion of why the hymns matter to us in 2017 from creator/composer Mat Sweeney:
+Read on for a primer on the source material, and a discussion of why the hymns matter to us in the 21st century from creator/composer Mat Sweeney:

 “The ancient Homeric Hymns are a collection of poems, among the oldest surviving greek literature.
 They are a transitive testament of the leap from an oral to a written storytelling tradition.
 Each hymn is addressed to a specific deity- some chronicle an important narrative episode in the life of that god/dess while others simply extol their defining virtues.
 The hymns are ‘Homer-ic’ in form and style though not necessarily authored by a single ‘Homer’ (if such a person ever existed).
 More likely they were composed across disparate generations and later compiled by archivists.
 They were primarily used as anthemic preludes to public events (religious or civic festivities, competitions, performances, etc).
 Hymn composition and recitation helped define one’s civic and collective identity.
 The hymns were traded and transformed by travellers, becoming cultural tumbleweeds offered as gifts or blessings to weary guests or foreign hosts.
 They delineated geography and blurred the timeline between a mythic past and a remembered history.
 These beautiful poems offer a dreamlike trail of clues to the ancient Greek’s relationship to time, space, and one another.
 The hymns have been passed down in fragments, in an infinite web of translations, offering a time bending telescope to a world where poetry, belief, and daily practice are impossibly intertwined.